 Sex shops definition

-A sex shop is defined as any premises, vehicle, vessel or stall used for a business which consists to a significant degree of selling, hiring, exchanging, lending, displaying or demonstrating sex articles.
+A sex shop is defined as any premises, vehicle, vessel or stall used for a business which consists of selling, hiring, exchanging, lending, displaying or demonstrating sex articles, to a significant degree.
 These are other things intended for use in connection with or for the purpose of stimulating or encouraging sexual activity or acts of force or restraint which are associated with sexual activity.

 The sale of R18* videos and DVDs requires a sex shop licence in all circumstances. (*The R18 category is a special and legally restricted classification primarily for explicit videos of consenting sex between adults).